JayArrowz/317-Example/README.md

 # 317-Example for NetScape
-This is a example of a 317 server.
+This is a example of a 317 server using the Netscape Framework.
 To see NetScape go here: https://github.com/JayArrowz/NetScape

 ## Configuration